Spent Nuclear Fuel Train Escort Vehicle Cabooses

 Gun mounts for the rifles carried by NC SHP officers

-After their arrival at our rail yard, the two fuel train escort cabooses underwent an extensive restoration.
-Volunteers carefully cleaned, repainted, and preserved numerous artifacts left behind by the last operating crews.
-These items—along with a collection of historic photographs, maps, and technical diagrams—have been curated into exhibits that bring the history of the fuel trains to life.
+After their arrival at our rail yard, the two SNF train escort vehicle cabooses underwent extensive restoration.
+Volunteers carefully cleaned, repainted, and preserved numerous artifacts left behind by their last operating crews.
+These items, along with a collection of historic photographs, maps and technical diagrams, now serve as onboard exhibits that bring the history of the SNF trains to life.

 One particularly memorable discovery was a “historic” package of Fig Newtons, found inside one of the cabooses and now preserved as part of the display—a small but charming reminder of the human side of this unique operation.

-To officially introduce the escort cabooses into service on the New Hope Valley Railway, the North Carolina Railway Museum hosted a special dedication ceremony on May 20, 2023.
-The event honored eleven surviving veterans of the fuel trains and their families, as well as invited guests and dignitaries from North Carolina state government.
+To officially introduce the two escort vehicle cabooses into service on the New Hope Valley Railway, the North Carolina Railway Museum hosted a special dedication ceremony on May 20, 2023.
+The event honored eleven surviving SNF train veterans and their families, as well as invited guests and dignitaries from North Carolina state government.

-Attendees took part in a commemorative ride aboard a simulated fuel train composed of both escort cabooses and associated fuel train cars, accompanied by the museum’s regular excursion train.
-The ceremony concluded with a coordinated run-by at the north end of the line—a fitting and memorable tribute to this remarkable chapter in both railroad and energy history.
+Attendees took part in a commemorative ride aboard a simulated fuel train composed of both escort vehicle cabooses and associated SNF train cars, accompanied by the museum’s regular excursion train.
+The ceremony concluded with a coordinated run-by at the north end of the line, a fitting and memorable tribute to this remarkable chapter in both railroad and energy history.